Harsh-vardhan-sahu/greeting-card/README.md

 # greeting-card
- i this project i use python language
+this greeting card was created by using python language .